-Casting Time: 1 action Range: 60 feet Components: V, S Duration: Instantaneous in a 30-foot-radius sphere centered on that point.
+Casting Time: 1 action Range: 60 feet Components: V, S Duration: Instantaneous

+A wave of healing energy washes out from a point of your choice within range.
+Choose up to six creatures in a 30-foot-radius sphere centered on that point.
 Each target regains hit points equal to 3d8 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.